zacharski/irc/README.md

 2. Messages stored in database.
 3. When a user logs in they will see some list of previous messages.
 4. Search.
 I can search for a particular term and see the results.

+### Deliverables for Second Sprint
+1. the chat supports multiple rooms (EXAMPLE CODE: https://bitbucket.org/zacharski/irc.git)
+2. Users are subscribed to a set of rooms and cannot access rooms that they are not subscribed to.
+3. When a user searches for something the search takes place only in posts in rooms they are subscribed to
+4. all tables in 3NF
+Earn more XP by implementing other features that rely on a db. (for ex, a register an account popup)

+Still need to add stuff from Michelle's paper.
+She scribbled things while he was talking about stuff.

 ### You must host your code on github